Vintage Solitaire Engagement Rings September 25, 2018 – Posted in: Posts

 Victorian often have a large center stone accented by several smaller stones.
 It is similar to today’s halo setting, but with a few differences.
 Diamonds were not as common then as they are today, so other stones were commonly used.
 Sapphires, rubies, emeralds, and pearls were used far more than they are today.

-The ring to the left is one of our more ornate Custom Vintage Solitaire Engagement Rings.
+The ring above is one of our more ornate Custom Vintage Solitaire Engagement Rings.
 But we love it.
-With its sweeping arches and elegant scrollwork, this Vintage Cathedral Solitaire Ring is forceful, yet delicate.
+With its sweeping arches and elegant scrollwork, this Cathedral Solitaire Ring is forceful, yet delicate.

-The ring to the right, although being Celtic inspired, is an example of vintage design work and one of our less ornate Custom Vintage Solitaire Engagement Rings.
+Although this ring is Celtic inspired, is an example of vintage design work and one of our less ornate Vintage Solitaire Engagement Rings.
 One of the beautiful things about custom jewelry is you are able to combine styles and motifs that you won’t find in the mass offerings.

 Edwardian Engagement Rings: Early 1900s